mshiltonj/resource-routing/README.md

 Still a work in progress.
 Need to be able to:

 * declare additional custom routes.
-* let user declare the route for the routing table
 * better error checking/validation

 # Authors